Reinforcement learning optimization of the charging of a Dicke quantum battery

+{\it Introduction.---} It is believed that eventually quantum effects, such as entanglement and coherence, could be used to perform certain tasks that cannot be performed by a classical machine.
+Theoretical examples of that are known, for example, in the fields of computation \cite{nielsen2011} or cryptography \cite{gisin2002}.
 Thermodynamics is an empirical theory, developed in the 19th century, that studies the transformation of energy into heat and work \cite{Fermi_Book}.
-Given the role that thermodynamics has played in the industrial revolution, it is natural to ask whether quantum resources can be exploited to improve thermodynamic performances \cite{Pekola,Vinjanampathy16,Goold}.
+Given the role that thermodynamics played in the industrial revolution, it is natural to ask whether quantum resources can be exploited to improve thermodynamic performances \cite{Pekola,Vinjanampathy16,Goold}.
 However, the laws of thermodynamics have a universal character that applies regardless of whether the system is described by classical or quantum dynamics.
 For example, entanglement generation cannot help the extraction of work from a quantum system \cite{Hovhannisyan13}, nor in surpassing Carnot efficiency \cite{binder2018}.
 Nevertheless, thermodynamics does not set bounds on the timescale of such transformations.
 Indeed, seminal theoretical papers \cite{Binder15,Campaioli17} showed that entangling operations can speed-up the charging process of a quantum battery (QB), a quantum system able to store energy and perform useful work \cite{Alicki13, binder2018}.
-Inspired by these papers, Ref. \cite{Ferraro17} proposes a quantum Dicke battery, a system where the energy of a photonic cavity mode (acting as a charger) is transferred to a battery consisting of $N$ quantum units.
-Each unit is described by a two-level system (TLS).
-Such quantum battery displays a collective speed-up \cite{Andolina18c} of the charging process.
+Inspired by these papers, Ref. \cite{Ferraro17} proposes a quantum Dicke battery, a system where the energy of a photonic cavity mode (acting as a charger) is transferred to a battery consisting of $N$ quantum units described as two-level systems (TLSs).
+Notably, this system displays a collective speed-up of the charging time which decreases as $\sqrt{N}$ \cite{Andolina18c}.

+The Dicke model further exhibits a transitions from quasi-integrability to quantum chaotic dynamics for large light-matter coupling strength \cite{emary2003}, with energy injection into the system enhancing the level of chaos \cite{villasenor2023}.
+Hence, this chaotic behavior should manifest itself during the charging process.